indidginus/herbal-remedies-guide-info/README.md

 **Based on the Book**: [The Little Handbook of Natural Remedies by Michael Martin](https://play.google.com/store/books/details/Michael_Martin_The_Little_Handbook_of_Natural_Reme?id=_KRNEQAAQBAJ)

 An AI-powered herbal remedies chatbot and natural medicine research assistant featuring natural remedies from *The Little Handbook of Natural Remedies* by Michael Martin.
-This RAG (Retrieval-Augmented Generation) system provides evidence-based answers about herbal remedies, medicinal plants, traditional medicine, and botanical medicine through advanced AI technology.
+This RAG (Retrieval-Augmented Generation) system provides evidence-based answers about herbal remedies, medicinal plants, traditional medicine, and botanical medicine — powered by a self-hosted, swappable language model rather than a third-party chatbot API.

+## Self-Hosted LLM, Not a ChatGPT Wrapper

+Most "AI chatbot" projects call a hosted API like OpenAI's and stop there.
+This one runs its own language model end-to-end:

+- **Open-weight model**: [Mistral](https://mistral.ai) 7B by default, served locally via [Ollama](https://ollama.ai) — no OpenAI/Anthropic API key required for the core chatbot.
+- **Swappable by design**: any Ollama-compatible model can be dropped in via a single config value (e.g. a larger `mistral-nemo:12b` for higher quality, trading off speed and cost).
+- **Hand-built retrieval**: no LangChain or vector-database framework — a custom hybrid search blends embedding similarity with keyword scoring, with an adaptive cutoff that returns more or fewer chunks depending on how confident the match is.
+- **Self-managed inference infrastructure**: deployed on serverless GPU containers via [Modal](https://modal.com) (L4/T4), with custom memory-snapshotting that cuts cold starts from ~10-12s to ~2-3s.

+This adds real operational complexity (and GPU hosting costs that aren't necessarily cheaper than per-token API pricing) compared to calling a hosted LLM API — but it buys full control over model choice, response quality, and latency, with no dependency on a third party's pricing, rate limits, or data policies.

 ## Features